 (i) A fixed-sum payment of at least $[X] for each day of hospital confinement for at least [365] days;

-(ii) A fixed-sum payment equal to [X%] the hospital inpatient benefit for each day of hospital or nonhospital outpatient surgery, chemotherapy and radiation therapy, for at least 365 days of treatment; and
+(ii) A fixed-sum payment of at least [X%] the hospital inpatient benefit for each day of hospital or nonhospital outpatient surgery, chemotherapy and radiation therapy, for at least 365 days of treatment; and

 (iii) A fixed-sum payment of at least $[X] per day for blood and plasma, which includes their administration whether received as an inpatient or outpatient for at least 365 days of treatment.

 (b) Benefits tied to receipt of care in a skilled nursing home or to receipt of home health care are optional.
-If a policy offers these benefits, they must equal the following:
+If a policy offers these benefits, they must equal or exceed the following:

 (i) A fixed-sum payment equal to [X%] the hospital in-patient benefit for each day of skilled nursing home confinement for at least 100 days.